SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 ```

 The first time a DpdlPacket is allocated (swapped), data is decompressed in a temporary storage.
 This process takes some time for the 1st allocation,
-but is immediate i subsequent allocations, as long as the DpdlPacket is not explicitly deallocated.
+but is immediate for subsequent allocations, as long as the DpdlPacket is not explicitly deallocated.

 ## Dpdl scripting language

 **Features:**
-	- Basic types supported (int, byte, double, long, string, bool, array[], object)
+* Basic types supported (int, byte, double, long, string, bool, array[], object)
-	- Native threads
+* Native threads
-	- Full featured API: native API, Dpdl API, MIDP API
+* Full featured API: native API, Dpdl API, MIDP API
-	- Record Store creation and access
+* Record Store creation and access
-	- Static script execution: static code declarations (*.h_static) are executed only once in a Thread
+* Static script execution: static code declarations (*.h_static) are executed only once in a Thread
-	- Functions that allow to access the full underlying JRE API or other external libraries
+* Functions that allow to access the full underlying JRE API or other external libraries
-	- Support for custom function extensions
+* Support for custom function extensions

 ### Variable Type definition

+Dpdl support the following type definitions:
 ```python
 int i = 1
 byte b = 0x01